clinical education, Clinical Governance, Community Care, Ethics, health, healthcare, medicines, nhs, patients, prescribing

 A conspiracy of silence?

-The Robbie Powell case predates Hillsborough.
-It is the landmark case on duty of candour and yet it receives little attention in the press and media.
+Robbie’s death occurred a year and two days after the Hillsborough tragedy.
+It is the landmark case on a legal duty of candour.
+The issue was first raised by the Powells in the UK Courts from 1996 onwards, and then submitted to the European Court of Human Rights in 2000.
+This pre-dated the call for a legal duty of candour by the Hillsborough families.
+Yet the call for a Robbie’s Law receives little attention in the press and media.
 It was referred to by Sir Robert Francis in the report on the failings at Mid Staffordshire6, and the significance of the Robbie Powell case was a factor in the collapse of the 2021 trials of former police officers and a solicitor involved in the Hillsborough disaster7.

 After Hillsborough the Robbie Powell case, through its influence on the concept of ‘duty of candour’, played a role in the broader discussions around transparency and accountability in public life.
 Because there was (and still is) no individual statutory duty of candour on police officers or public officials, the legal framework made it easier to defend against allegations of dishonesty or misconduct, even when unethical behaviour was clear.